airockchip/rknn-toolkit2/rknpu2/examples/rknn_custom_op_demo/rknn_custom_gpu_op_demo/README.md

 # RKNN Custom GPU op Demo
 This demo is an example of showing how to implement custom gpu op on c demo for rknn model, using 'ArgMax' as an example.

 The example model is the pp-human-seg-v2_mobile from PaddleSeg.
-It is recommended referring to RKNN-Toolkit2 for  how to replace existed onnx op, referring to  [RKNN-Toolkit2 example](https://github.com/airockchip/rknn-toolkit2/tree/master/rknn-toolkit2/examples/functions/custom_op/replace_onnx) for more details.
+It is recommended referring to RKNN-Toolkit2 for  how to replace existed onnx op, referring to  [README.md](model/convert/README.md) for more details.

 ## Model Source

 The example demo comes from open source project of PaddleSeg.
-The specfication can be seen with the following link: [link_PP-HumanSeg](https://github.com/PaddlePaddle/PaddleSeg/tree/release/2.9/contrib/PP-HumanSeg)
+The specfication can be seen with the following link: [PP-HumanSeg](https://github.com/PaddlePaddle/PaddleSeg/tree/release/2.9/contrib/PP-HumanSeg)

-The example model is the PP-HumanSegV2-Mobile, which can be downloaded with this link: [link_PP-HumanSegV2-Mobile](https://paddleseg.bj.bcebos.com/dygraph/pp_humanseg_v2/human_pp_humansegv1_mobile_192x192_inference_model.zip).
+The example model is the PP-HumanSegV2-Mobile, which can be downloaded with this link: [PP-HumanSegV2-Mobile](https://paddleseg.bj.bcebos.com/dygraph/pp_humanseg_v2/human_pp_humansegv1_mobile_192x192_inference_model.zip).

 Note: Referring to Paddle2onnx for converting paddle model to onnx model.

-The converted RKNN models of platforms RK3562, RK356X and RK3588 are located in model folder.
+The converted RKNN models of platforms RK3562, RK3566, RK3568,RK3576, RK3588 are located in model folder.

 # Aarch64 Linux Demo

 ## Build

-modify `GCC_COMPILER` on `build-linux_<TARGET_PLATFORM>.sh` for target platform,

-then execute
+First export `GCC_COMPILER`, for example `export GCC_COMPILER=~/opt/gcc-linaro-7.5.0-2019.12-x86_64_aarch64-linux-gnu/bin/aarch64-linux-gnu`, then execute:

 ```
-./build-linux_<TARGET_PLATFORM>.sh
+./build-linux.sh -t <target> -a <arch> -b <build_type>]

+# such as:
+./build-linux.sh -t rk3588 -a aarch64 -b Release
 ```

 ## *Install*